emmawalshdev/The-Book-bar/testing.md

     - Resolution:
         - Solved by changing the ```<a>``` element to a ```<button>``` element.
-        - Thanks to the code institute slack channel for assistance on this.
+        - Thank you to the code institute slack channel for assistance on this.
         ![Code from Slack](assets/images/readmeFiles/modalCodeHelp.PNG)

 2. Clicking on the five-star rating bar causes a page to jump.